cloudblog004/fantasticfoodies/content/en/posts/1210-simple-way-to-make-homemade-quick-and-amp-easy-baked-potatoes.md

 <!--inarticleads2-->

-##### Instructions to make Quick &amp; easy BAKED POTATOES:
+##### Instructions to make Quick & easy BAKED POTATOES:

 1. cook potatoes one at a time 5 minutes each or until done
 1. Chop onions and tomato set a side
 1. Once potatoes are done season to your taste
-1. Top with butter , chicken,  cheese,  onion , &amp; tomato microwave for 2 minutes  or until cheese is melted
+1. Top with butter , chicken,  cheese,  onion , & tomato microwave for 2 minutes  or until cheese is melted
 1. Top with sour cream and enjoy!
 I also had a spinach and tomato salad on the side.
 1. Ready to serve and ENJOY!

-So that's going to wrap it up with this exceptional food quick &amp; easy baked potatoes recipe.
+So that's going to wrap it up with this exceptional food quick & easy baked potatoes recipe.
 Thank you very much for your time.
 I am confident that you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!